Beyond Interestingness: Semantic and Context-Aware Natural Language Query Recommendations for Visual Data Analysis: Design Requirements

 \textbf{R4.
-Explain the relevance of system responses to users' queries.} We find that not all of the target users have expertise in database query languages (\eg, SQL) and visualization.
+Explain the relevance of system responses to users' queries.} We find that not all our target users have expertise in database query languages (\eg, SQL) and visualization.
 Thus, the system should explain analysis operations powered by SQL (\eg, attribute selection) and generate visualizations in an understandable manner. \imp{D4} said that it would be better if the system could use NL to present suggestions on exploration actions (\ie, SQL-related operations). \imp{D3} added that the system needs to demonstrate the mappings between retrieved data and generated visualizations.
-Besides, \imp{D3} stated that the system should link input NL queries with the generated SQL, allowing him to verify if it retrieves the correct data from databases.
+Besides, \imp{D3} stated that the system should link input NL queries with the generated SQL, allowing him to verify if it retrieves the correct data.

 \textbf{R5.
-Support an easy exploration of query history and data visualizations.} Data analysis is a multi-step iterative process.
+Support an easy revisit of previous queries and results.} Data analysis is a multi-step iterative process.
 Many of our target users mentioned that they often need to refer back to previous queries, review what insights they derive, and adjust the future exploration path.
-Afterward, the analysts need to select important data facts and the corresponding visualizations from prior queries and create a complete data story using a dashboard. \imp{D1} advised that the system should save and summarize user query sequences and restore prior queries on demand.
-And \imp{D2} recommended that the system needs to further help them organize the queries and visualizations of interest into a dashboard to report data insights.
+Afterward, the analysts need to select important data facts and the corresponding visualizations from prior queries and create a complete data story using a dashboard. \imp{D1} advised saving and summarizing user query sequences and restore prior queries on demand. \imp{D2} recommended organizing the queries and visualizations of interest into a dashboard.

-Motivated by the derived requirements, we design and implement \name{} (\autoref{fig:teaser}) that can recommend next-step exploration actions to facilitate NL-based interactive and iterative data analysis.
-In this section, we first give an overview of the system framework.
-Then, we describe the recommendation model that generates \textbf{semantically relevant} and \textbf{context-aware} analysis actions in detail.
-Finally, we illustrate the visual components and interaction designs of the user interface.
+Motivated by the derived requirements, we design and implement \name{} (\autoref{fig:teaser}) that can recommend next-step exploration actions to facilitate NL-based interactive visual data analysis.